- OFFICIAL NAME = REPUBLIC OF SURINAME

-Over the years the dutch had brought in thousands of African slaves to cultivate coffee, cocoa, sugar cane, and cotton, which is why today in Suriname, many different native Indian tribes lives in their jungles.
+Over the years, the dutch brought in thousands of African slaves to cultivate coffee, cocoa, sugar cane and cotton, which is why today in Suriname, many different native Indian tribes lives in their jungles.

-The capital city of Paramaribo is also home to people from many parts of the world, and whom are descendants of these slaves.
+The capital city of Paramaribo is home to people from many parts of the world, whom are descendants of these slaves.

 Since independence from the Netherlands in 1975, Suriname has faced serious political and economic challenges, while they have also endured coups and a civil war.

 Suriname is the smallest independent country in South America.